 If you’ve ever hit the wall in a running event, then you know what it feels like to run out of energy.
 When you’re pushing your body harder in the long run, it derives most of its power from the glycogen reserves created from the carbs you eat.
 Once your body exhausts these reserves, it needs to turn to another energy source to keep you going, which is fat.

-Going on a keto diet helps your body to adapt to switching from glycogen to fat energy sources.
-Once it becomes fat-adapted, the hitting-the-wall challenge will disappear gradually.
+Going on a keto diet helps your body to adapt to switching from glycogen to fat energy sources, and you’ll begin to look out for keto-friendly meals that will help you achieve this goal.
+Once your body becomes fat-adapted, the hitting-the-wall challenge will disappear gradually.
 This means your energy levels will last for an extended period, and you can run for hours without getting fatigued, resulting in improved performance.

 2. Sleep Better